dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 `Text` is the most complex of the primitive types because:

 * the language supports `Text` interpolation
-* the language supports multi-line `Text` literals
+* the language also supports multi-line `Text` literals

 In the simple case a `Text` literal is surrounded by double quotes: